-Furthermore, baked beans used to be a staple on any cattle drive.
-Without a doubt, Chuckwagons across America almost always had meals of biscuits, beans, coffee, and dried beef or jerky.
-Additionally, if you have ever stayed and helped on a Dude Ranch or gone to a Cowboy Cookout, chances are they will have some sort of baked bean on the chuckwagon.
-Without a doubt, one of my fondest memories is eating at a Cowboy Cookout in Jackson Hole Wyoming, and listening to some good ole cowboy songs and jokes.
+Moreover, Chuckwagons across America almost always had meals of biscuits, beans, coffee, and dried beef or jerky.
+If you have ever stayed and helped on a Dude Ranch or gone to a Cowboy Cookout, chances are they will have some sort of baked bean on the chuckwagon.
+Without a doubt, one of my fondest memories is eating at a Cowboy Cookout in Jackson Hole Wyoming.
+Listening to some good ole cowboy songs and jokes.
 Indeed, Covered Wagon Cowboy Cookouts are a great way to introduce friends from foreign countries to American history.

 Goes great with BBQ Ribs on the Grill, dairy-free coleslaw, and BBQ Sweet potatoes.